Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Transmutation

-Answer is B: Transcription refers to the conversion of information on DNA into the form of mRNA.
+Answer is B: Transcription refers to the conversion of information on DNA into the form of mRNA. - Which statement is true of the 23 chromosomes within a sperm?

 A. 23 chromosomes is the diploid number.